johanatan/overtone-maschine/README.md

 # overtone-maschine

-A Clojure application designed to make overtones with maschine.
+A Clojure application designed to make overtones with MASCHINE.

 ## Usage